zhendrikse/tdd/tdd-katas/audio-player-kata/README.md

 The first user stories are:
 - As a music lover, I want to be able to play my playlist, so that I can enjoy my favourite music.
-- As a music lover, I want to be able to press the previous track button endlessly, even if I am already at my first song in the playlist, so that I don't have to worry how many keypress I have to make to get at the start of my playlist.
+- As a music lover, I want to be able to press the previous track button endlessly, even if I am already at my first song in the playlist so that I don't have to worry how many keypress I have to make to get at the start of my playlist.
 - The same as above, but then for the next track button.